Testing Locally

 npm run dev

-You: Search for articles about machine learning Assistant: I found 3 articles about AI.
-You: Show me the first one Assistant: [Article content displayed]
+You: Search for articles about machine learning Assistant: [Hands off to article-search agent] Article Search: I found 3 articles about machine learning...
+You: Show me the first one Article Search: [Displays article content] You: /back Assistant: [Returns to main agent]

 Run tests: